A Short History of Advertising in America

 The computer monitor remained fairly static for decades; only large companies and government agencies used modems to transfer data.
 But then 1995 arrived and three companies basically put the World Wide Web into millions of offices and households, almost overnight.
 Cisco, Mosaic and US Robotics paved the way for the Internet and nothing would be the same.

 AT&T is generally credited as the first big advertiser on the fourth screen.
 Their first banner ran on Hotwired – a webzine owned and run by Wired, the preeminent tech magazine still around today.
 The ad ran for three months for $30,000 and produced a whopping click-through rate of 44%.

-Assessing the total spend for the fourth screen is difficult because the “fifth screen”, hit the ground running so hard, the vibrations still cause many advertising heads’ to rattle.
+Assessing the total spend for the fourth screen is difficult because the fifth screen, hit the ground running so hard with advertising in America, the vibrations still cause many advertising heads’ to rattle.

 Estimates for fourth screen advertising in 2015 hover around $25 billion.

 On June 29, 2007, everything changed, again when the single biggest disruptor in technology was launched; Apple’s original iPhone.
 Although not technically the first mobile phone, it was a revolutionary product for many reasons, notwithstanding its spacey touch-screen technology, high-resolution screen and connectivity to the Internet.
 It was on every tech-heads must have list and soon, iPhone envy would be a real thing.